vsoch/helpme/README.md

 ## License

-This code is licensed under the Affero GPL, version 3.0 or later [LICENSE](LICENSE).
+This code is licensed under the Mozilla version 2.0 [LICENSE](LICENSE).